Automated External Reporting | Deloitte US has been added to your bookmarks.

 Promoting efficiency through change

-Our experience has shown there is a common group of accounting and disclosure requirements that cause external reporting challenges across many industries.
+At Deloitte Risk and Financial Advisory, our experience has shown there is a common group of accounting and disclosure requirements that cause external reporting challenges across many industries.
 These include—but are not limited to—the following:

-- Mergers, acquisitions and divestitures
+- Mergers, acquisitions, and divestitures

 - Consolidations and joint ventures

 - Derivatives and hedging

 - Statutory and multi-Generally Accepted Accounting Principles (GAAP) reporting